 Routine Name Input Output Exception main

-Master Control Module is the access of this application, so main() is executed before any other routines.
+State Variables None Invariant None Assumptions Master Control Module is the access of this application, so main() is executed before any other routines.
+Access Program Semantics main() controls the sequence of ONIS application.
+The sequence is as follows:

-main()

 • Description: